Under Initiative 82, Washington, D.C. to Phase Out Tip Credit by 2027

 What is a tip credit?

 A tip credit enables employers to pay tipped-wage employees less than the minimum wage because tip income generally results in a tipped worker’s wages reaching or exceeding the minimum wage.
 The tip credit is the difference between the minimum wage and the minimum cash wage.
-Using Washington, D.C., as an example, the local minimum wage, effective July 1, 2019, will be $14 per hour.
-The minimum cash wage will be $4.45.
-So, the tip credit will be $9.55.
+Using Washington, D.C., as an example, the local minimum wage currently in effect is $16.10.
+The minimum cash wage for tipped workers is $5.35 per hour, making the tip credit $10.75.

 Employers are responsible for making up the difference if an employee’s hourly tip earnings (averaged weekly) added to the minimum cash wage does not equal the full minimum wage in D.C.